-The Investigations Division is responsible for investigating all detailed crimes and major cases such as Homicide, Rapes, Robberies, Burglaries, and other crime trend incidents.
+The Investigations Division is responsible for investigating all detailed crimes and major cases such as Homicide, Rapes, Robberies, Burglaries, Narcotics, and other crime trend incidents.
 They also conduct crime scene processing, photography, and forensic evidence gathering and handling.

 During large scale criminal investigations, Investigations often works in collaboration with other area local, state, and federal law enforcement agencies in order to pool resources and more effectively solve crimes.